In this guide, we outline the pros and cons of landfills as a waste management option.

 We might look to reduce, re-use, recycle and recover materials before dumping in landfills

 If landfills are not stabilized, they may experience severe shaking or soil liquefaction of the ground during a large earthquake

 Pollution of local roads and water courses from wheels on vehicles when they leave the landfill can be significant and can be mitigated by wheel washing systems.

-The Liner In A Landfill Has A Lifespan – before it gets weak and starts leaking or allowing leachate and toxins through.
+Before it gets weak and starts leaking or allowing leachate and toxins through.

 The microbial population in a landfill can determine how effective it is at decomposing waste – if it’s not good, there can be issues

 You have to assess transport costs to get the waste to the landfill site, bushfire risk, flooding risk from nearby rivers and water sources, suitability of the soil, impact on the surrounding area + other factors.

 It generally takes several years to find an appropriate landfill location, get a permit for it, and then build structures that meet environmental standards in places like the US – some reports say some sites can take up to 5 to 7 years to permit, and can cost millions on dollars.

 Landfill Practices By Country